-- Greer/Jouett Bike/Pedestrian Improvements Funded in 2018, the project would construct sidewalk and shared-use paths to connect from Hydraulic Rd to Greer ES.
-Engineering and design phase well underway with construction expected Winter 2020-21. - Cale ES Pedestrian Improvements Funded in 2018, this project will construct a pedestrian crossing of Avon St and connections to the front of Cale ES.
-The engineering and design phase is underway with construction expected Winter 2020-21.
+• Greer/Jouett Bike/Pedestrian Improvements - Funded in 2018, the project would construct sidewalk and shared-use paths to connect from Hydraulic Rd to Greer ES.
+Engineering and design phase is complete.
+This project was put out to bid for construction but bids came back over budget.
+Staff is

+- evaluating options including moving funds to this project to get it completed.
+Construction is likely going to occur in Summer 2021. - Cale ES Pedestrian Improvements Funded in 2018, this project will construct a pedestrian crossing of Avon St and connections to the front of Cale ES.
+The engineering and design phase is complete.
+This project was put out to bid for construction but bids came back over budget.
+Staff is evaluating options .
+Construction is likely going to occur in Summer 2021.